AqwamCreates/DataPredict/docs/API/Models/KMeans.md

 ### setParameters()

 Set model's parameters.
-When any of the arguments are not given, previous argument values for that argument will be used.
+When any of the arguments are nil, previous argument values for that argument will be used.

 ```
-KMeans:setParameters(maxNumberOfIterations: integer, learningRate: number, numberOfClusters: integer, distanceFunction: string, targetCost: number, setInitialClustersOnDataPoints: boolean, setTheCentroidsDistanceFarthest: boolean, stopWhenModelParametersDoesNotChange:boolean): ModelObject
+KMeans:setParameters(maxNumberOfIterations: integer, learningRate: number, numberOfClusters: integer, distanceFunction: string, targetCost: number, setInitialClustersOnDataPoints: boolean, setTheCentroidsDistanceFarthest: boolean, stopWhenModelParametersDoesNotChange:boolean)
 ```

 #### Parameters: